 In-flight entertainment

-Although there are no personal video screens in the seat backs, United does offer a very decent streaming entertainment option which is available via Wi-Fi.
-This streaming entertainment is complementary and viewable on your personal devices.
+In the meantime, there is a very decent streaming entertainment option.
+This streaming entertainment is complementary and accessible via your personal devices.

 Final thoughts about the United 737 MAX 9 premium economy experience